Light

 Symptoms

-• pink, red, or white leaf markings becoming more subdued or greener over successive new leaves
+• pink, red, or white leaf markings becoming more subdued or noticeably greener across successive new leaves

-• new leaves emerging with less distinct variegation than older leaves
+• new leaves emerging with visibly less distinct variegation than the older leaves already on the plant

-• a plant purchased for its dramatic coloration looking progressively more uniform green
+• a plant purchased specifically for its dramatic coloration looking progressively more uniform green over a period of months

-• the pattern most pronounced in the growing tip, where the newest leaves emerge
+• the reversion most pronounced at the growing tip, since that's where the newest — and most affected — leaves emerge

 Causes